-Throughout history individuals with learning disabilities were mostly degraded and disadvantaged, often labeled as undesirable and it was thought that as such should be separated from society.
-Because of that they were mostly treated through some form of segregation system.
+Throughout history persons with intellectual disabilities were mostly degraded and disadvantaged, often labeled as undesirable and it was thought that as such should be separated from society, because of that they were mostly treated through some form of segregation system.
 During the sixties of the last century there was a significant change in attitude towards disability and its interpretation.
-The medical model of disability has gradually changed into a social model and the goal of its policy towards individuals with learning disabilities is no longer that of therapy and protection, but the full inclusion of people with learning disabilities in society, while exercising all their rights.
-Under the influence of the mentioned processes, emerges the policy of deinstitutionalization of individuals with learning disabilities in the context of the realization of the right to a life in the community.
-In the last century, in order to enable people with learning disabilities to fully participate in society and to exercise the right to live in a community, many developed countries of the world have been actively pursuing the deinstitutionalization policy with the development of adequate community support services.
-Progress has been made in Croatia, especially through the process of inclusion that started in 1997.
-Community service centers, community-based housing support for people with intellectual disabilities and civil society organizations are increasingly establishing support services made up of experts such as defectologists - rehabilitators, social workers, psychologists, doctors / nurses and other professionals, which are necessary for lifelong learning to acquire skills for everyday life in the community.
-However, these support services and projects promoting inclusion in lifelong learning are most often carried out in the premises of those services that organize the activities.
-That is why families and AFMID who are not involved in such services are unsupported in finding ways to learn skills of everyday life.
-This is a problem and it is demanding for families who have AFMID with combined (intellectual and physical) disabilities and live in rural and poorly developed and poor areas because they must invest more financial resources and separate more time.
+The medical model of disability has gradually changed into a social model and the goal of its policy towards persons with intellectual disabilities is no longer the therapy and protection, but the full inclusion of persons with intellectual disabilities in society while exercising all their rights.
+Under the influence of the mentioned processes, emerges the policy of deinstitutionalization of persons with intellectual disabilities in the context of the realization of the right to a life in the community.
+In the last century, in order to enable people with intellectual disabilities to fully participate in society and to exercise the right to live in a community, many developed countries of the world have been actively pursuing the deinstitutionalization policy with the development of adequate community support services.
+A progress has been made in Croatia, especially through the process of inclusion that started in 1997.
+Community service centers, communitybased housing support for people with intellectual disabilities and civil society organizations are increasingly establishing with support services made up of experts such as defectologists - rehabilitators, social workers, psychologists, doctors / nurses and other professionals, which are necessary for a lifelong learning to acquire skills for everyday life in the community.
+However, these support services and organized inclusion in lifelong learning are most often carried out in the premises of those services that organize the activities, that is why families and AFMID who are not involved in such services are left alone in finding ways to learn the skills of everyday life activities.
+This is a problem and it is demanding for families who have AFMID with combined (intellectual and physical) disabilities, and live in rural and poorly developed and poor areas because they have to invest more financial resources and separate more time.
 Through years of working experience of UOSIKAZU, we have noted that there are unused potentials for lifelong learning at home and in the familiar environment of AFMID, where additional skills and supportive andragogical methods can provide quality lifelong learning at home with the assumption that it will enable greater social inclusion rather than isolation of the family.
-Inclusion of AFMID in everyday family activities gives a person a sense of personal value, allows her/him to express, develop her/his talents, independence and autonomy and establish common interests with other people.
+Inclusion of AFMID in everyday family activities gives a person a sense of personal value, allows her/him to express, develop her/his talents, independence and autonomy, establish common interests with other people.